 The more advanced sunglasses offer Camel Lenses which change their darkness levels, so they aren’t too dark to wear on an overcast day, nor are they too light for a day in full sunlight.
 These are also good to have near dawn or at sunset when the sunlight changes.
 Darkness levels typically change within the +2 to +4 range, making the lenses perfect for most climbing conditions.

 You can also have removable side shields near the stems of your sunglasses, giving you that much more protection from the sunlight.
-There are also optional sweat guards near your forehead, which not only blocks light, but sweat from dripping into your eyes as well.
+Optional sweat guards near your forehead not only block light but also prevent sweat from dripping into your eyes.

 Lens with Benefits

 On regular sunglasses, the lens sizes can vary enormously depending on the style they are.
 For mountaineers, their lenses will be much wider to give their eyes a much larger field of view and protection from dust and loose pebbles coming from the mountainside.
 One trait that both versions of sunglasses share is having 100% UV protection, which becomes very important when the atmosphere gets thinner at higher altitudes, letting in a higher percentage of UV rays.